Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

-The drawback to the global nature of this formula is that the 1-forms $\bd_\text{Cou} E_\rad$, $\bd_\text{Cou} A$, and $\Upsilon^u_{\text{Cou},\pp}$ cannot in general be exact, a fact that hinders a clear identification of the degrees of freedom of YM in $\uuS_{[f]}$.
-This difficulty can be circumvented in two ways: either by focusing on the tangent space structure of $T_{\phi}\uuS_{[f]}$ as described by Equation \eqref{eq:YM-omega[f]}, or by introducing a local trivialization of $\C \to \uX$.
-In physical parlance, the first option corresponds to focusing on the ``linearized'' degrees of freedom over a reference background, whereas the second one corresponds to considering the degrees of freedom as expressed with respect to a (possibly non-global) gauge fixing of $\C\to\uX$.
-Here below we follow the first option, while in the next running example section we will follow the second one.
+The drawback to the global nature of Equation \eqref{eq:YM-omega[f]} is that the 1-forms $\bd_\mathrm{Cou} E_\rad$, $\bd_\mathrm{Cou} A$, and $\Upsilon^u_{\mathrm{Cou},\pp}$ cannot in general be exact, a fact that hinders a clear identification of the degrees of freedom of YM in $\uuS_{[f]}$.
+This difficulty can be circumvented in two ways: either by introducing a local trivialization as done in the previous Remark, or by focusing on the tangent space structure of $T_{\phi}\uuS_{[f]}$ as described by Equation \eqref{eq:YM-omega[f]}.
+In physical parlance, the latter option corresponds to focusing on the ``linearized'' degrees of freedom over a reference background.\

-Thus, from Equation \eqref{eq:YM-omega[f]}, we recognize the linearized degrees of freedom of YM in $\uuS_{[f]}$ to be \cite{RielloGomes,RielloSciPost}: (\emph{i}) the $\Upsilon_\text{Cou}$-horizontal, ``radiative'', degrees of freedom $(\bd_\text{Cou} E_\text{rad},\bd_\text{Cou}A)$, together with (\emph{ii}) the Coulombic degrees of freedom (C.d.o.f.), captured by the corner dressed connection $\Upsilon_{\pp,\text{Cou}}^u$.
+Thus, from Equation \eqref{eq:YM-omega[f]}, we recognise the linearized degrees of freedom of YM in $\uuS_{[f]}$ to be \cite{RielloGomes,RielloSciPost}: (\emph{i}) the $\Upsilon_\mathrm{Cou}$-horizontal, ``radiative'', degrees of freedom $(\bd_\mathrm{Cou} E_\text{rad},\bd_\mathrm{Cou}A)$, together with (\emph{ii}) the Coulombic degrees of freedom (C.d.o.f.), captured by the corner dressed connection $\Upsilon_{\mathrm{Cou},\pp}^u$.
 Note that although the C.d.o.f. are parametrized by quantities over the corner $\pp\Sigma$, they \emph{nonlocally} encode the Coulombic electric field \emph{throughout} $\Sigma$.

 Whereas the radiative degrees of freedom can be specified independently of the flux $f$, the C.d.o.f. depend on the choice of $\S_{[f]}$ as testified by their dependence on $u$.
 To better understand them, it is convenient to first write the dressed connection as